Distributed Signal Processing via Chebyshev Polynomial Approximation: Introduction

 The remainder of the paper is as follows.
-In the next section, we provide some background from spectral graph theory.
-In Section \ref{Se:GFM}, we introduce graph Fourier multiplier operators and show how they can be efficiently approximated with shifted Chebyshev polynomials in a centralized setting.
-We then discuss the distributed computation of quantities involving these operators in Section \ref{Se:distribution}.
-We generalize the framework in Section \ref{Se:generalized}, and provide application examples in Section \ref{Se:applications}.
-In Section \ref{Se:alt}, we compare our proposed method with some alternative distributed computation methods.
+In the next section, we provide some background from spectral graph theory and matrix function theory, and introduce graph multiplier operators.
+In Section \ref{Se:applications}, we provide examples of distributed signal processing tasks that feature the application of graph multiplier operators.
+In Section \ref{Se:chebyshev}, we introduce a method to efficiently approximate these operators in a distributed setting via shifted Chebyshev polynomials.
+We discuss alternative methods to perform these approximate distributed computations in Section \ref{Se:other_methods}, and we theoretically and numerically compare these alternative methods.
+In Section \ref{Se:lasso}, we show how these methods can also be used to perform distributed wavelet denoising with the lasso regularization problem.
 Section \ref{Se:conclusion} concludes the paper.